V999TEC/WORDLINSIX/README.md

 ### >java -jar wordlinsix.jar (parameters)

 ## Parameter Help:
-        Make the first parameter wordle or scholardle or five to play different variations of the game The columns are implicitly numbered left to right 1 through N: thus 1 is first and N is last Use 1=b to indicate first letter is definitely 'b' Eliminate letters by using not=abcdefg etc.
+        Make the first parameter wordle or scholardle or xxxxx to play different variations of the game The columns are implicitly numbered left to right 1 through N: thus 1 is first and N is last Use 1=b to indicate first letter is definitely 'b' Eliminate letters by using not=abcdefg etc.